-The best way to explore a new a new town is by checking out its local market.
+The best way to explore a new town is by checking out its local market.
 In Apia, this means paying a visit to three markets.
 Start off bright and early at the fish market down by the waterfront.
 Watch as fishermen unload huge yellowtail tuna and enough lobsters to cater for a royal wedding.
-Next stop is the Maketi Fou, a huge covered market where families sell the island’s fresh tropical produce and traditional food like taro and breadfruit.
+The next stop is the Maketi Fou, a huge covered market where families sell the island’s fresh tropical produce and traditional food like taro and breadfruit.
 It ranks high in the list of best markets in the South Pacific, alongside the Papeete market in French Polynesia and the Punanga Nui Market in the Cook Islands.
 Lastly, visit the flea market during the afternoon for some Samoan souvenirs and island fashions.
 Do a bit of people watching as children finish school and grab a greasy bite to eat before the bus ride back to their village.

 If you arrive at the Piula Cave Pool early on a weekday morning, you might get the chance to float like an astronaut in outer space.
-The pool is hidden in the grounds of a Methodist college and will be completely yours in the morning hours before the masses arrive.
+The pool is hidden on the grounds of a Methodist college and will be completely yours in the morning hours before the masses arrive.
 Fed by the freshest of water trickling down from the highlands, I guess it’s the long journey through the volcanic rock that is the secret to the pool’s incredible clarity.
 Put on your snorkeling gear and go for a swim with silverfish, eels and a strange sense of floating in a vacuum.

 Here’s what it felt like to swim in the Piula Cave Pool.